prono69/Auto-Forward-Bot/README.md

 - 💬 Also supports **text-only** messages
 - 🐳 Runs inside **Docker** or with **docker-compose**
 - 🔐 Clean logging and graceful shutdowns

 ---

+### ❓ Why This Bot?

+> _Because albums deserve better._

+_There are tons of forwarding bots — but most of them ruin media albums.
+This one doesn’t.
+Built to forward like a pro, without turning your albums into a slideshow gone wrong._

+---